JensKlimke/jk/docs/architecture/overview.md

 ## Overview

 The JK project follows a modular architecture with clear separation of concerns.
-The system is organized as a monorepo containing multiple packages that work together to provide a complete application.
+The system is organized as a monorepo containing multiple packages that work together to provide a complete application framework.

 ## High-Level Architecture

-The system consists of three main components:
+The architecture consists of three main component types:

-1. **Frontend Application**: A React-based web application that provides the user interface
+1. **Frontend Applications**: Web applications that provide user interfaces
-2. **API Service**: An Express.js backend service that provides data to the frontend
-3. **WHOIS Service**: A specialized service for providing WHOIS information
+2. **Backend Services**: Services that provide APIs and other functionality
+3. **Shared Libraries**: Common code used by multiple components

-These components communicate with each other through HTTP APIs, with the frontend application consuming the APIs provided by the backend services.
+These components communicate with each other through HTTP APIs, with frontend applications consuming the APIs provided by the backend services.

 ## Component Diagram

 ```
 ┌─────────────────┐     HTTP     ┌─────────────────┐
 │                 │───────────────▶                │
-│  Frontend App   │              │    API Service  │
+│  Frontend App   │              │  Backend Service│
-│  (React + Vite) │◀───────────────                │
+│                 │◀───────────────                │
-│                 │     JSON     │   (Express.js)  │
+│                 │     JSON     │                 │
 └─────────────────┘              └─────────────────┘
+                                        │
+                                        │
+                                        │ Uses
+                                        │
+                                        ▼
+                                ┌─────────────────┐
                                 │                 │
+                                │ Shared Libraries│
                                 │                 │
-         │ HTTP                          │ Internal
-         │                               │ Communication
                                 │                 │
-         ▼                               ▼
-┌─────────────────┐              ┌─────────────────┐
-│                 │              │                 │
-│  WHOIS Service  │              │  Shared Models  │
-│   (Express.js)  │              │  (TypeScript)   │
-│                 │              │                 │
-└─────────────────┘              └─────────────────┘
+                                └─────────────────┘
 ```

 ## Package Structure